Emetophobia (Fear Of Vomit) and Evidence-Based CBT Therapy in Orlando

-Emetophobia, or fear of vomiting or seeing vomit, is an anxiety disorder that affects more people than you may think.
+Emetophobia – the fear of vomiting or seeing vomit, is an anxiety disorder / phobia that affects more people than you may think.
 Research shows that emetophobia can affect up to 10% of the population, and even though it has been recognized as a mental health issue for over 20 years, many individuals who suffer from emetophobia remain undiagnosed and unsupported.

 The symptoms of emetophobia often include feelings of dread, panic and fear related to vomiting, as well as avoiding activities that may involve vomiting or the possible risk of it.
 This can lead to individuals avoiding foods, situations and activities that they believe may lead to vomiting or seeing vomit.
 Other symptoms may include physical reactions such as sweating, trembling, nausea, and panic.
 Emetophobia can also lead to feelings of shame, isolation and depression due to its effects on social activities and relationships.